 When you’re packing to go camping, it’s tempting to want to put the tent and sleeping bags in the car first.
 Those are things that NEED to go with and they’re a single shot item.
 I want to put them in the car and be done with them, so then you can go finish packing the kitchen box.

 But when you get to the campsite, you don’t want to pull out your pillows, kitchen stuff, camp games and clothing out of the car to get at the tent.
 If at all possible, pack the tent and sleeping gear LAST.
 Then you’ll be able to pitch the tent without having to unload the whole car first.

 Once the tent is set up, all of the sleeping pads, pillows and blankets can go right into the tent instead of sitting on a dirty picnic table or the ground.

-Have your lights readily available, especially if you’re pulling into camp in the evening.
+Have your lights and headlamps readily available, especially if you’re pulling into camp in the evening.
 It gets dark quick and digging through boxes and bags trying to find a flashlight is super frustrating.